Outsourcing offshore? How to pick the perfect partner (and get customers on board)

 Understanding the service offshoring fit

 The study helps inform practice about managing the issue of finding the best offshore partner.
 The service offshoring fit model measures how customers perceive the mutual benefit or natural fit of the offshore partner with the brand that is outsourcing.
 Is it a natural fit, or does it look like the company is only offshoring to save costs?
 To find out, the authors analysed 393 customer responses about whether they believed the brand’s offshore partner fit the brand.
-Next, the authors set out to find how customer certainty about the ‘fit’ of the two partners impacted the customers’ intentions to switch to another brand.
+Next, the authors set out to determine how customer certainty about the ‘fit’ of the two partners affected customers’ intentions to switch to another brand.

 “Most of the studies found that offshoring, in general, will contribute to a negative attitude towards the company or the brand.
 That means customers will develop negative attitudes if the company offshore part of their services.
 Our studies also confirmed this finding.”